hydrocarbon-tk/Hydrocarbon/README.md

 ![Hydrocarbon](./site/resources/img/test.webp)

-The Hydrocarbon Toolkit is a set of Language compilers and tools that can used to generate parsers, AST implementations, and diagrams for domain specific languages and general purpose languages.
+The Hydrocarbon Toolkit is a set of compilers and tools that can used to generate parsers, AST implementations, and diagrams for domain specific languages and general purpose languages.